jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-10-commence/draft/chapter-01.md

 "But some do," I pointed out.
 "Some guys play college hockey first, then go pro."

 "At twenty-two or twenty-three," Ethan said.
-"Four or five years older than me."
+"Four or five years older than me.
+After they've, like, lived a little."

 We sat in silence.
 Outside, a lawn mower started up.
 Normal Saturday sounds for an abnormal Saturday conversation.